Swayamjimmy/Unbuilt/README.md

 # The Research Pipeline

-The core of IdeaForge is its multi-stage research pipeline.
+The core of Unbuilt is its multi-stage research pipeline.

 ## 1. Scout